TIY-Durham/2015-FALL-FEE/13--The-Pirates-of-Pen-Sass/README.md

 There are lots of experimental elements like `<datalist>`, `<menu>`, `<dialog>`, etc. What are they?
 What do they do?
 Can you even use them??
 Include compatibility notes for each element.

-### Still Working on the Blueprints
+### Blueprints: MF'g Website Edition

-Skitch the Reference Implementations with an eye for the HTML elements we'll need to represent the page, but don't peek at the Element Inspector unless you _really_ get stumped!
-Use those guidelines to start building a MFg Website version of each: _just semantic HTML!_
+Skitch the Reference Implementations for **Nested Accordion** and **Multi Column Form** with an eye for the HTML elements we'll need to represent the page, but don't peek at the Element Inspector unless you _really_ get stumped!
+Use those guidelines to start building a "MFg Website" version of each: _just semantic HTML!_

+But, hey, you're gonna need copy, right?
+Why write all that copy yourself, when you can [pick your favorite ipsum](http://meettheipsums.com) instead?
+No one really liked that "Oat cake tootsie roll" anyway.
+Since you're giving the copy a little personal touch, why not put your own spin on the form, too?
+The fields have been left the same, but the `name`'s and `<label>`'s have been changed to protect the innocent.

 #### BEAST MODE

-Start writing Sass (don't worry if it's basically CSS) for your MFg Websites, based on your previous observations from CSS Week.
-Don't worry about matching the crazy class names or id's from the Reference Implementation.
-Make your own _semantic_ names instead!
+Start writing Sass (don't worry if it's basically CSS) for your MF'g Websites based on your previous observations from last week.
+Don't worry about matching the crazy class names or id's from the Reference Implementation; make your own _semantic_ names instead!

 #### NIGHTMARE MODE

 Try _compiling_ your Sass to CSS with that `node-sass` trick.
-If you manage to generate CSS files, might as well link them into your `index.html` documents.
+If you manage to generate CSS files, might as well link them into your `index.html` documents...
+BUT DON'T COMMIT THEM!
+Ask me why...

+### Blueprints: Sassy Remix Edition

+Start refactoring your CSS for **Vertical Timeline** and **View Mode Switch** into nested Sass rules.
+Run the command `node-sass --output-style expanded --output css/ scss/*.scss` to convert your Sass files back into CSS files in the `css/` directory.
+Remember to read the error messages when you get them...!
+If you linked your `*.scss` files into `index.html` last night, link the CSS files you just generated instead.
+Open your layouts with `browser-sync start --server --directory` and refactor away!

 ### Chessboard: Welcome _Back_ To the Grid, User